Shivanshu-Kashyap/SIH_2024_SAFE_MINE/README.md

-# Safemine: Revolutionizing Coal Mine Safety & Productivity
+# Safemine: "EMPOWERING SAFETY, ENSURING PRODUCTIVITY"

 **Safemine** is a next-generation digital platform designed to modernize the coal mining industry by enhancing safety protocols, streamlining shift operations, and ensuring multilingual accessibility.
 Our platform offers a comprehensive solution for real-time logging, worker tracking, and risk management.